syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 {% endhighlight%}
 {% endtabs %}

-The `SwipeOffset` value should be negative for the right-swiping of the listview item.
+The `SwipeOffset` value should be negative for the end swiping of the listview item.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}